CybermanXD/AutoFlix/README.md

 # 🎬 AutoFlix

 AutoFlix is a sleek, lightweight movie and TV show streaming frontend that integrates multiple free embed servers and uses the OMDb API to fetch movie metadata.
-Designed to feel like a simplified Netflix clone, AutoFlix offers clean navigation, dynamic routing, and multiple server support for seamless playback.
+Designed to feel like a simplified webapp, AutoFlix offers clean navigation, dynamic routing, and multiple server support for seamless playback.